siavava/portfolio/content/projects/systems/50-nuggets.md

 currently see.
 The game ends when the last pile is collected, and the player with the most gold wins.

-**Client and server.** The server is authoritative.
-It owns the grid, the set of gold piles and their values, and each connected player's location and purse.
-A client is a thin terminal: it captures movement keystrokes, ships them to the server as short messages over a socket, and redraws whatever display string the server sends back.
-The two speak a small line-based protocol — a join message and per-keystroke moves upstream, a grid string and a status banner downstream.
-Every state change — a move, a pickup, a join — happens on the server and fans out to the clients, so no two clients can disagree about where the gold is or who holds it.
+The server is authoritative: it owns the grid, the set of gold piles and their values, and each connected player's location and purse.
+A client is a thin terminal that captures movement keystrokes, ships them to the server as short messages over a socket, and redraws whatever display string the server sends back.
+The two speak a small line-based protocol: a join message and per-keystroke moves upstream, a grid string and a status banner downstream.
+Every state change, whether a move, a pickup, or a join, happens on the server and fans out to the clients, so no two clients can disagree about where the gold is or who holds it.
 The client keeps no authoritative state of its own; if its socket drops, the server can drop that player without the rest of the game noticing.

-**Visibility is a line-of-sight test.** Each player sees only what their position reveals, and the maze uncovers gradually as they walk; a wall, once seen, stays drawn, but gold and other players show only while in view.
+Visibility comes down to a line-of-sight test.
+Each player sees only what their position reveals, and the maze uncovers gradually as they walk; a wall, once seen, stays drawn, but gold and other players show only while in view.
 A cell $p$ is visible from the player at $q$ when the straight segment $qp$ is not interrupted by a wall.
 Walking the segment column by